paspring/paspring.github.io/_posts/2025-01-17-creating-sharepoint-lists-programmatically-with-python.md

 excerpt: "SharePoint is a powerful platform for collaboration and data management, and automating tasks like creating lists, renaming them, and adding columns can save a lot of time and effort"
 ---

 SharePoint is a powerful platform for collaboration and data management.
-Automating tasks like **creating lists, renaming them, adding columns, and deleting columns** can save time and effort.
+Automating tasks like **creating lists, renaming them, adding columns (individually or from a configuration file), and deleting columns** can save time and effort.
 In this guide, you'll learn how to **create, update, manage, and delete SharePoint lists** programmatically using Python with the `Office365-REST-Python-Client` library.

 ---

 ## **Why Automate SharePoint List Management?**

-Manually managing SharePoint lists can be time-consuming, especially when dealing with **multiple lists or frequent updates**.
+Managing SharePoint lists manually can be time-consuming, especially when dealing with **multiple lists or frequent updates**.
 By automating the process, you can:

 ✅ **Save time** with reusable scripts.
 ✅ **Ensure consistency** across different lists.